Bale vows to continue playing for Wales

 "Even though maybe the performances and results weren't there, we all worked our socks off, we all stuck together, our fans were incredible like always and we are all proud of where we have come.

-"We have to take these experiences and use them wisely and learn from the mistakes we have made and yeah hopefully we can start again in March to qualify for the Euros."
+"We have to take these experiences and use them wisely and learn from the mistakes we have made and yeah, hopefully we can start again in March to qualify for the Euros."

 Page said Wales should not be disappointed despite failing to reach the knockout stages for the first time in their four major tournament appearances.